 Full admission requirements will be posted after all necessary university approvals.
 Below are the proposed prerequisite courses, pending approval.
 Details on equivalent prerequisite courses will be posted when all academic approvals have been granted.

-• Successful completion of the required pre-requisite courses with an academic average 70% or higher in each pre-requisite course (or approved alternate courses from an accredited post-secondary institution) and an overall average of 75% among all pre-requisite courses (not including the Indigenous Studies credit units):
+• Successful completion of the required pre-requisite courses with an academic grade of 70% or higher in each pre-requisite course (or approved alternate courses from an accredited post-secondary institution) and an overall average of 75% among all pre-requisite courses (not including the Indigenous Studies credit units):

 • Additional courses that are highly recommended, but not required: any course at any level in sociology, social science, neuroscience, research design, physiology, neuroanatomy, women and gender studies.